MacDella Cooper: Movement for One Liberia (MOL) Political Party

-MacDella Cooper is the current Standard Bearer for the Movement for One Liberia (MOL), the political party that was founded in 2019 and accredited in 2020.
+MacDella Cooper is the current Political Leader for the Movement for One Liberia (MOL), the political party that was founded in 2019 and accredited in 2020.
 The Movement for One Liberia provides women, youth, and people living with disabilities the opportunity to participate in public office.

-The party’s mission is to provide democratic rights and civil liberties to every Liberian, especially the under-represented - women, youth, disabled, and those with dissimilar orientation.
+The party's mission is to provide democratic rights and civil liberties to every Liberian, especially the under-represented - women, youth, disabled, and those with dissimilar orientation.

 Political career

-On October 17th, 2016, MacDella Cooper publicly announced her candidacy for President of Liberia in the 2017 elections.
-She was also a candidate for the Montserrado County Senatorial elections held on July 2nd, 2020.
+On October 17, 2016, MacDella Cooper publicly announced her candidacy for President of Liberia in the 2017 elections.
+She was also The Movement for One Liberia's candidate for the Montserrado County Senatorial elections held on July 2, 2020.

-Cooper became the only female candidate running for the nation’s highest office.
-She emerged 9th, amongst a field that included 19 male candidates, following a brutal, hard-fought and often divisive contest, prompting her to further advocate for equal representation of women in politics and their empowerment in a paternalistic society.
+In 2022, MacDella Cooper announced her intention to run for President in the 2023 Liberian Presidential election, once again making her the only female candidate competing for Liberia's highest office.
+Cooper's quest for the Presidency gained popularity and she appeared as a guest on several notable radio and television broadcast stations in Liberia.
+On May 26, 2023, Cooper publicly endorsed former Vice President Joseph Boakai's bid for the Presidency, citing a desire to consolidate efforts to bring unity to Liberians.
+The announcement was made from the Movement for One Liberia's headquarters in Monrovia, where Cooper still serves as the party's political leader.